opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 Once a task is submitted, it's possible to change the chunk size by editing the related value in the task properties.

-When a task is divided into chunks, each task is represented in the task tree as sub-tasks.
+When a task is divided into chunks, each chunk of the task is represented in the task tree as a sub-task.

 Render tasks and sub-tasks will be distributed on the farm, one for each computer, so that several tasks can be executed at the same time (see  :ref:`Using the Toonz Farm <using_the_toonz_farm>`  ).